-The Master of Arts in Policy Studies provides a transformative graduate experience enabling students to translate interdisciplinary understandings into the professional competence essential to making substantive contributions to their policy communities.
-The curriculum blends a strong theoretical base with applied experiences, allowing students to develop rigorous policy research, analysis, and management skills.
+The Master of Arts in Policy Studies provides a transformative graduate experience enabling students to translate interdisciplinary understandings into the professional competence essential to making substantive policy contributions to their communities.
+The curriculum blends a strong theoretical base with applied experiences, allowing students to develop rigorous skills in policy research, analysis, and management.
 Students and graduates use these skills to influence public policies and their outcomes through government institutions, non-profit and non-governmental organizations, as well as for-profit entities.

 Central to this process was a revision and rearticulation of the core values and learning objectives that underpin the program and its curriculum, below.